btschwertfeger/Daisyworld-Model-Website/README.md

-# DaisyWorldModelWebsite
+# Daisyworld Model Website

-Website to change paramters in the Daisyworld model to plot the results.
+A website designed to enable people interested in climate modeling to understand the Daisyworld model.

+This can be found here: https://paleodyn.uni-bremen.de/study/MES/daisy/ and <a href="https://b-schwertfeger.de/projects/daisyworld/index.html" target="_blank" >here</a> in case the first link does not work anymore.